benhaslett/ELS/ELSRules.md

 Establishing a standardized set of rules or grammar for emojis should provoke a lot of thought and discussion.
 Let's outline a basic framework that might serve as a starting point:

 1. **Emoji Placement:**
    - *Sentence-End Emojis:* Emojis used at the end of sentences can function similarly to punctuation, adding emotional context to the statement.
 For instance, "I had a great day 😀" uses the emoji to convey happiness about the statement.
+When used in this way the sentence would not requirea period.
+The emoji serves that purpose.
    - *In-Line Emojis:* When used within a sentence, akin to an adverb or adjective, the emoji should directly follow the word or phrase it's describing to prevent confusion.
 E.g., "The cat 🐱 was very playful today."

 2. **Emoji Repetition:**